Welcome Cruise ship visitors! Saipan in a day? Yes, you can! Sign up for SPECIAL SHORE EXCURSION TOURS!!

 Do I need a visa to travel to Saipan? (aka: What are the Saipan entry visa requirements?
 What are the Saipan passport requirements?)

 Answer: As of November 28, 2009, Saipan's immigration and entry is being handled by the United States, therefore, all the rules that apply for entry into the US now also apply to Saipan.
 However, because Saipan is a unique territory, there are a few exceptions.
-See Destination Saipan's visa page for a short step-by-step guide to determining if you need a visa.
+See Saipan Bookings' visa page for a short step-by-step guide to determining if you need a visa.

 If my country of citizenship (for which I hold a passport) is